OctopusDeploy/go-octopusdeploy/README.md

 // the first parameter for NewClient can accept a http.Client if you wish to
 // override the default; also, the spaceID may be an empty string (i.e. "") if
-// you wish to load the default space client, err := octopusdeploy.NewClient(nil, apiURL, apiKey, spaceID) if err != nil {
+// you wish to load the default space octopusClient, err := client.NewClient(nil, apiURL, apiKey, spaceID) if err != nil {
     _ = fmt.Errorf("error creating API client: %v", err)
     return